-- All concerns will be viewed alongside Bedford Borough's Thresholds of Need Guide in order to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way. - The school also places due regard to the guidance contained in 'What to do if you are worried a child is being abused', 2015. - If, in consultation with the Bedford Borough's Thresholds of Need Guide, the level of concern sits at Level 2 then support will be provided by the school as the Lead Practitioner.
-The Bedford directory can be used to identify appropriate agencies and wider support for families.
-If, in consultation with the Thresholds of Need Guide, the concern sits at a Level 3, a referral will be made into the Integrated Front Door (Bedfordshire) or the MASH (Northamptonshire).
-Additional support or advice for this work may be sought from the Early Help Service as a multi-agency response. - In cases where it is not possible to obtain consent from the parent/carer, the school will seek advice from the Integrated Front Door (Bedfordshire) or the MASH (Northamptonshire) - The school will review each case to ensure that any support or intervention provided has impacted positively on the welfare/safety of the child/young person and that improvement is sustained. - In the event that provision of support has not led to improvements for the child/young person, or concerns escalate, the school will follow the step-up Escalation procedures published by the BBSCP. - In consultation with the Thresholds Of Need Guide, if the concerns about the child/young person indicate that they may be at risk of or suffering significant harm a referral will be made to the Integrated Front Door (Bedfordshire) or the MASH (Northamptonshire). - The parent/carer will be informed of the referral unless informing the parent may place the child/young person at increased risk of harm. - In the event of a professional disagreement in relation to a specific concern, the school will follow the Escalation procedures.
+- All concerns will be viewed alongside Threshold Document in order to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way. - The School also places due regard to the guidance contained in 'What to do if you are worried a child is being abused', 2015. - If, in consultation with the Threshold Document, the level of concern sits at Level 2 then support will be provided by the School as the Lead Practitioner.
+If, in consultation with the Thresholds of Need Guide, the concern sits at a Level 3, a referral will be made into the Access and Referral HUB.
+Additional support or advice for this work may be sought from the Early Help Service as a multi-agency response. - In cases where it is not possible to obtain consent from the parent/carer, the School will seek advice from the Access and Referral HUB. - The School will review each case to ensure that any support or intervention provided has impacted positively on the welfare/safety of the child/young person and that improvement is sustained. - In the event that provision of support has not led to improvements for the child/young person, or concerns escalate, the School will follow the step-up Escalation procedures published by the CBSCP. - In consultation with the Threshold Document, if the concerns about the child/young person indicate that they may be at risk of or suffering significant harm a referral will be made to the Access and Referral HUB.

+- The parent/carer will be informed of the referral unless informing the parent may place the child/young person at increased risk of harm. - In the event of a professional disagreement in relation to a specific concern, the School will follow the Escalation procedures.